maxvij/TopoCity/README.md

 ### Have fun
-React should automatically open up a new browser tab, otherwise go to http://localhost:3000/ in the browser. <br> There is no need to send us the results, as long as you are connected to the internet, your data will be in safe hands (ours). <br>
+React should automatically open up a new browser tab, otherwise go to http://localhost:3000/ in the browser. <br> There is no need to send us the results, as long as you are connected to the internet, your data will be in safe hands (ours). <br> If something doesn't work, feel free to reach out to n.martin.1@student.rug.nl. <br>
 Thanks for contributing to our research 🙏